This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Sprinkle the granules evenly on the soil at the plant’s drip line, completely surrounding it.
 Use a hand rake to scratch the fertilizer into the soil and then water as you normally do.

-Use a liquid fish fertilizer for the indoor-grown jasmine at the rate of 1 tablespoon dissolved in 1 gallon of water.
+Use a 3-1-2 fertilizer for the indoor-grown jasmine at the rate recommended on the label.
 Pour the solution over the soil, stopping when it runs from the bottom of the pot.
+Water immediately after the application.

 Pruning the Arabian jasmine